verse-lab/greta/lib/README.md

 - [ ] **Intersection**
      - [x] Update based on revised data structures
+     - [x] Renaming to be indicative of original grammar nonterminals
      - [ ] Simplify based on linkage between states - Yunjeong WIP
            - I.e., if e0 -> e1 and transitions repeat with only these differing, then simplify with e0
-     - [ ] Renaming to be indicative of original grammar nonterminals

 - [ ] **Converter from TA to CFG** - _Might skip_